 Go for white tea if you prefer a delicate and aromatic flavor.
-White tea is the least processed type of tea and contains the lowest amount of caffeine; it has about 10 to 15 milligrams for every eight ounces of tea.
+White tea is the least processed type of tea and will provide you with the lowest dose of caffeine; it has about 10 to 15 milligrams for every eight ounces of tea.
 It also has a distinctive silver color.

 The taste of oolong tea depends on the specific variety.
 It can be earthy, sweet, fruity, or fresh.
 Depending on the oxidation level, the flavor of oolong tea can also range from mild to full-bodied.

 It has a moderate amount of caffeine, with approximately 30 to 45 milligrams for every eight ounces of tea.